Who Cannot Become Committee Member of Housing Society

 • Verify age, residence, and membership documentation before nomination.

-• Obtain necessary No Objection Certificates if an associate member intends to apply
+• Obtain the necessary No Objection Certificates if an associate member intends to apply

-How to Fill Vacancy in the Managing Committee of Housing Society?
+How to Fill a Vacancy in the Managing Committee of a Housing Society?

 A committee seat can become vacant if a member resigns, moves away, or becomes disqualified.
 When that happens, society needs to fill the spot so work doesn’t get stuck.
 The usual process is simple: